DhruvAwasthi/DhruvAwasthi/README.md

 ## 💡 Who I Am?
-- I'm a Research Scholar, an Artificial Intelligence (AI) Consultant, and an Associate Data Scientist.
+- I'm a Research Scholar, Data Scientist, and Artificial Intelligence (AI) Consultant.
 - I build cool and impactful AI products that have the potential to impact lives of millions of people.
 - I'm currently working on natural language processing (NLP), reinforcement learning (RL), and computer vision (CV).
 - I'm doing research on embodied conversational agents at Multimodal Perception Lab.